-The Jurisdiction will establish recordkeeping for compliance with Jurisdiction edible food recovery program.
+The Jurisdiction will establish recordkeeping for compliance with jurisdiction edible food recovery program.

-Task # Description Target Completion Date Task 22 The Jurisdiction will establish a system for documenting and compiling records related to the edible food recovery program for recordkeeping and reporting.
-10/1/2022 (Task completion to be verified) Task 23 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum.
+Task # Description Target Completion Date TASK 33 The Jurisdiction will establish a system for documenting and compiling records related to the edible food recovery program for recordkeeping and reporting.
+4/30/2023 TASK 34 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum.
 A list of commercial edible food generators in the Jurisdiction that have a contract or written agreement with food recovery organizations or services pursuant to section 18991.3.
 A list of food recovery organizations and food recovery services in the Jurisdiction and their edible food recovery capacity.
-10/1/2022 (Task completion to be verified)
+Documentation of the actions taken to increase edible food recovery capacity.
+5/31/2023